smreichling/hue-scheduler/README.md

 # hue-scheduler

-Quick-and-dirty script that uses the Philips Hue API to make the lights in my kitchen twinkle!
+Quick-and-dirty script that uses the Philips Hue API to make the lights in my kitchen fade through Christmas colors!

 ## Dev Setup
  1. Install Python 3.7